regulatorystudies/Reg-Stats/charts/README.md

 ## Instructions

-When updating Reg Stats charts, you will enerally take the following steps:
+When updating Reg Stats charts, you will generally take the following steps:

 1. Set up your environment

     See the instructions within the README in the root of this repository.

+1. Fetch changes to respository

+    Other users may have made changes to the repository since you last used it.
+To align the files on your local machine with GitHub, fetch changes to the repository.
+Then pull any changes to your machine.

 1. Open Rmarkdown (.Rmd) file